Ruth Pointer

-Ruth Esther Pointer (born March 19, 1946) is an American singer–songwriter who is best known as the eldest and last surviving original member of the American family vocal group the Pointer Sisters.
+Ruth Esther Pointer (born March 19, 1946) is an American singer best known as the eldest surviving member of the family vocal group the Pointer Sisters.

 Career

 Joining her sisters in 1972, the Pointer Sisters released their first album in 1973.
 The group eventually found fame with songs like "Yes We Can Can" (1973), their country crossover hit, "Fairytale" (1974) and "How Long (Betcha Got a Chick on the Side)" before Bonnie's exit in 1977.
 Continuing as a trio, the group found their biggest success covering tunes of rock, pop and new wave with singles such as "Fire" (1978), "He's So Shy" (1980), and "Slow Hand" (1981).

 The group found its biggest success with the release of the Break Out album in 1983 which featured hits such as "Automatic", "Jump (For My Love)", a re-released version of "I'm So Excited", "Neutron Dance", and "Baby Come And Get It".
 It's notable for featuring Ruth's lead vocals on "Automatic" and "Neutron Dance", which hit the top ten of the Billboard Hot 100 Chart and led to the group winning two Grammy Awards.
-In 1988, Pointer provided the singing voice of the character Rita the Disney film Oliver & Company, where she sang the song "Streets of Gold" as well as a reprise of the song "Why Should I Worry" with fellow cast member Billy Joel.
-They were joined by Ruth's daughter Issa in the 1990s.
+In 1988, Pointer along with Billy Vera provided vocals for the song "Enemies Like You and Me" from the soundtrack to Iron Eagle II.
+That same year, Pointer also provided the singing voice of the character Rita in the Disney film Oliver & Company, where she sang the song "Streets of Gold" as well as a reprise of the song "Why Should I Worry" with fellow cast member Billy Joel.
+The Pointer Sisters were joined by Ruth's daughter Issa in the 1990s.
 The group was given a star on the Hollywood Walk of Fame in 1994.

 In October 2021, Pointer competed in season six of The Masked Singer as "Cupcake".
 Pointer revealed upon her unmasking that she was supposed to perform on the show as part of a duo with her sister Anita in a duplicated and recolored Cupcake costume.
 Anita was dealing with an illness, forcing Ruth to perform alone.

-With the death of Anita Pointer on December 31, 2022, Ruth Pointer is the last surviving founding member of The Pointer Sisters.
+With the deaths of Bonnie and Anita Pointer in 2020 and 2022 respectively, Ruth Pointer is the last surviving founding member of The Pointer Sisters.

 Personal life

 Pointer has been married five times and has five children.
 The eldest are a daughter Faun (born 1965) and a son Malik (born 1966).
 Malik is a singer.
-Her daughter Issa Pointer (born 1978), is from a 1977 marriage with former Temptations member Dennis Edwards.
+Her daughter Issa Pointer (born 1978), is from a marriage with former Temptations member Dennis Edwards.
+They married on December 21, 1980 in Las Vegas, and divorced in 1983.
 In 1984, Pointer married noted bassist Don Boyette, divorcing in 1988.

+She has three grandchildren, and one great-grandchild as of 2016.

 Pointer married Michael Sayles in 1990 and, at the age of 47 in 1993, she gave birth to twins, a boy named Conor and a girl named Ali.
 Both Issa Pointer and Ruth's granddaughter Sadako Pointer (born 1984) have performed as members of the Pointer Sisters.
+Pointer resides in Hopedale, Massachusetts with her husband.